stuprog/final-projects/arts-gallery/README.md

   ```
 - You may want to use [React Router](https://reactrouter.com/) or [Conditional Rendering](https://www.reactjs.org/docs/conditional-rendering.html) to navigate between components.
 - Write a script that would add the dummy data to your database when `npm run seed-database` is run from the command line.
 Add this command to the `package.json` to be able to run it with `npm`.
 When you have this working, run the command so that your database is populated.
-  \_Note: Create an Painting Schema under `server/models/Painting.js`.
+  \_Note: Create a Painting Schema under `server/models/Painting.js`.
 It should have these following attributes:
   - `id`: Number
   - `artist`: String _(for the author field)_
   - `name`: String